rissets/rissets.github.io/content/contact/index.md

 buttonText: 'Mail Me'
 ---

-My inbox is always open.
-Whether you have a question or just want to say hello, I'll try my best to get back to you!
-Feel free to mail me about any relevant job updates.
+My inbox is always open – whether you have a question, want to chat about software, AI, or even just grab a virtual coffee, feel free to reach out!
+I'm always happy to connect, and I'll do my best to get back to you.
+Especially if it's about exciting job opportunities!